The repeal of net neutrality is official. Now, the debate over the pros and cons of net neutrality can resume in earnest.

 “The opponents argued that the repeal would open the door for service providers to censor content online or charge additional fees for better service — something that could hurt small companies — and several states have taken steps to impose the rules on a local level,” The New York Times reported.
 “Still, the repeal was a big win for Ajit Pai, the F.C.C.’s chairman, who has long opposed the regulations, saying they impeded innovation.
 He once said they were based on ‘hypothetical harms and hysterical prophecies of doom.’”

-Business News Daily noted that groundwork for the repeal of net neutrality – and the ultimate policy of net neutrality itself – reached back more than a decade.
+Business News Daily noted that groundwork for the repeal of net neutrality – and the pros and cons of net neutrality itself – reached back more than a decade.

 “Those who support the FCC's ruling, like members of the U.S. Chamber of Commerce, believe very little will change for internet users, and that only major internet companies will be affected (by being forced to pay for the bandwidth they consume),” Business News Daily reported.
 Some even argue “that creating fast lanes for major bandwidth consumers, and secondary lanes for smaller consumers, makes sense economically and from a service standpoint.”